Section 80EEA introduced in July Budget 2019 with the objective “Housing for all”. The government has extended the benefit for the FY 2019-20.

 Although both the section available for the taxpayer for interest payment exemption of Home Loan, beyond this there is some minor difference you must aware of:

-- If the applicant with a family resides in the house property or its vacant or let out for rent – In all scenario, The deduction of up to Rs 2 Lakh applies.
+- If the applicant with a family resides in the house property or its vacant or let out for rent – In all scenarios, The deduction of up to Rs 2 Lakh applies.

-- In case loan taken from friends or relative and interest paid to them also allow you for exemption u/s 24, In the case of section 80EEA the home loans from banks and approved financial institutions only.
+- In case loans taken from friends or relatives and interest paid to them also allow you for exemption u/s 24, In the case of section 80EEA the home loans from banks and approved financial institutions only.

 - To claim u/s 24, you must have possession of your house, on the other hand, Section 80EE and 80EEA do not impose any requirement of possession, as soon as you start your interest repayment you can claim for exemption.

 In my personal opinion, only a few loan borrowers can get 100% benefit from this section, because there is a lot of hurdle in between.
 I recommend read and understand this section completely and calculate Income tax return for FY 2019-2020 [AY 2020-2021].

 This post is based on the limited available information, so, request you to let us know if any of the above details need to be corrected/updated.
 Thank you!